infosectcbr/InfoSect-Hardware-CTF-3/index.md

 Configure minicom by typing ctrl-a then z on its own.
 O to enter setup.
 Disable software and hardware flow control.
 The baud rate is 115200.
 Exit out of the configuration and hit enter a couple of times to see your shell!

 Sometimes in UART you are presented with a root shell without needing to login.
-If you need to login, grab a password from the workshop hosts.

 Now you have a shell, look around the filesystem for an obvious file containing the flag.

-If you do not have a router in physical possession, you will need to emulate the firmware as described in the next section.

 ## Flag 2 - Ports Incoming